-SIG group email discussions: ILTS draft policy and user information
+SIG group email discussions: ILTS policy and user information

 SIG GROUP EMAIL POLICY & USER INFORMATION